CCBill/restful-api-guide/README.md

 </h1>

 <p align="center">
-This document describes the API resources and endpoints of the CCBill Transaction RESTful API service, as well as the CCBill Advanced Widget, a JavaScript library that makes the use of the API easier to use from a web page.
-Merchants can use these resources to charge consumers with a payment token.
-This instructional document is provided as a technical resource to CCBill Merchants.
-It is intended to be read by programmers, technicians, and other persons with coding skills.
+This document introduces the CCBill Transaction RESTful API service and the CCBill Advanced Widget, a JavaScript library for integrating API functionality into web pages.
+CCBill Merchants can use these tools to process payments with tokens. </p>
+<p align="center">The content is intended for developers, technicians, and others with programming experience.
 </p>

 <p align="center">